miyagis-forests/farmacy-food-kata/README.md

 - Write ADR for use of CQRS pattern
 - Write ADR for using a microservice architecture style
 - Write ADR for using an event-driven architecture for order processing.
+- Add the description of components that are missing in the element catalogs of the architecture views.

 --------------------------